 I have been served with a Freezing Order.
 What do I do?

 This short guide is intended to assist individuals who have been served with a freezing order (also known as a 'Mareva injunction' or ‘freezing injunction’).
-It is not intended as a substitute for legal advice and if you have been served with a freezing order you should seek urgent legal advice without delay.
+It is not intended as a substitute for legal advice and if you have been served with a freezing order you should seek specialist legal advice without delay.

 Why the order was obtained and what it means

 If you have been served with a freezing order without advance notice, it means that the claimant(s) has lodged evidence with the court and appeared before a judge (normally a High Court judge) and satisfied him/her, for the time being, that there is (1) a good and arguable claim against you, (2) that you have assets, and (3) that those assets need to be safeguarded to prevent you from moving, hiding or otherwise dissipating them with a view to frustrating a prospective judgment against you.